RneeJ/Domoticz-Marstek/README.md

 # Domoticz-Marstek
 Connecting Marstek Venus 5.12Kwh V2 (home battery) over Modbus to Domoticz (home automation system) using PUSR-DR134.(fixed LAN, not Wifi)

-<i><b>WARNING</b> : when using this solution you maybe lose the connection/updating of usage etc to the Marstek cloud database, no data of useage will be shown in the app.
+<i><b>WARNING</b> : when using this solution you maybe lose the connection/updating of usage etc to the Marstek cloud database, no data of useage will be stored in the app.
+Actual usage and SOC is still visible in the app.
-But even if no data is stored you can still use the app to control the battery.</i>
+But you can still use the app to control the battery etc.</i>

 Forget a dedicated plugin, forget Node-Red, forget programming ; <b>this is an easy to setup solution.</b>